TB543/4RunnerDash/README.md

     ```bash
     ./setup.sh
     ```
+5. When the setup is finished it will display a list of connected devices like so:
+    ```bash
+    N: Name="pwr_button"
+    N: Name="QDTECH̐MPI700 MPI7002"
+    N: Name="vc4-hdmi-0"
+    N: Name="vc4-hdmi-0 HDMI Jack"
+    N: Name="vc4-hdmi-1"
+    N: Name="vc4-hdmi-1 HDMI Jack"
+    ```
+    It will ask you to copy and paste the device for the touch screen.
+So in my case it would be **QDTECH̐MPI700 MPI7002**.

-5. Wait for the setup to complete.
-The Raspberry Pi will automatically reboot and start the program.
+6. The Raspberry Pi will automatically reboot and start the program.